jozefg/drafts/folds.md

 I'd like to go through the `folds` package today.
 To be honest, I hadn't actually heard of this one until someone mentioned it to me on /r/haskell but it looks pretty cool.
+It also has the word "comonadic" in the description, how can I resist?

-It's similar to Gabriel's `foldl` library, but it also seems to provide a wider suite of folds.
+It's similar to Gabriel's `foldl` library, but it also seems to provide a wider suite of types folds.
+In retrospect, folds has a general framework for talking about types of folds and composing them where as `foldl` defines only 2 types of folds, but defines a whole heap of prebuilt (left) folds.

 ## Poking Around